 Fine Motor Skills: colouring, drawing, pre-printing shapes, printing, handwriting, scissor skills, using 2 hands together

 What will therapy look like?

-Play-Based Sessions: playful sessions where social skills &/or fine motor skills are targeted
+Play-Based Sessions: playful sessions where social skills, emotional literacy, communication & fine motor skills are targeted

 Cognitive Behavioural Therapy: a "top down" approach where the child explores the "why" behind the "what" of tricky tasks & problem-solves with support to tackle the skill